Registered Manager Children’s Home by Chase Recruitment

 This is a great opportunity for a Registered Manager to help build an ever-growing company.
 If you are ready for a career change and a new challenge, please apply now and Charlotte will be in touch!

-Alternatively, if you know someone who would be interested and suitable for the role then please refer them to us at Chase Recruitment.
+Alternatively, if you know someone who would be interested and suitable for the role then please refer them to us at Chase Recruitment, you could earn up to £500 through our referral scheme.

 Chase Recruitment are a specialist recruitment company specialising in permanent roles in Health and Social Care across the UK.